2nanoori/2nanoori.github.io/_posts/2025-08-27-scaling-timeseries-data-processing-mx-n-strategy-part2.md

 My colleague **Colleague A**, who has several more years of experience with this service than I do, raised two critical points:

 1.  **Deployment Overhead**: "A new Flink job for a PoC requires cluster provisioning, configuration management, and ongoing maintenance.
 This adds significant complexity and time before we can even start testing.
 Is this the right approach for a quick validation?"
-2.  **Network Latency Problems**: "Our tsdb-writer uses a custom parallel consumer because standard consumers can't handle the network delays between our data centers.
+2.  **Network Latency Problems**: "Our data writer service uses a custom parallel consumer because standard consumers can't handle the network delays between our data centers.
 If Flink runs in a different IDC, it would face the same issue."

 This second point was crucial.
 It highlighted a practical constraint that I hadn't fully considered: the existing infrastructure was already optimized for our specific network environment.